 - Real estate

 I grabbed this list from the document that we have going in that aforementioned Facebook group so that we can easily refer potential clients to someone more suited to their needs.
 I also have to note that there are over 1,000 members in the group, and only a small percentage of them have added their business information to that document!
 Additionally, I added a few that weren’t on that list but that I recall people posting about in the discussion area.
 This list is by no means fully inclusive, so if you don’t see your field on there, that doesn’t mean that there aren’t virtual assistants serving your niche.
-I bet if you were to do a little digging, you’d find one!
+I bet if you were to do a little digging, you’d find at least one!

 What Kinds of Services Can Virtual Assistants Provide?